James Campbell, 1st Baron Glenavy: Irish War of Independence

-First Chairman of the Irish Free State Seanad
+First Cathaoirleach of Free State Seanad

-In 1922 he was nominated to the new Free State Seanad by W. T. Cosgrave, and was elected by almost all of his fellow senators as its first chairman (Cathaoirleach) on 12 December 1922.
+In 1922 he was nominated to the new Free State Seanad by W. T. Cosgrave, and was elected by almost all of his fellow senators as its first Cathaoirleach (chairperson) on 12 December 1922.
 This was in the midst of the Irish Civil War and shortly after his appointment his family home in Kimmage, Dublin was burnt by the anti-Treaty IRA, as part of their campaign against the representatives of the new state.

-After the 1925 Seanad election he was again elected as chairman on 9 December 1925 by a vote of 40–12.
+After the 1925 Seanad election he was again elected as Cathaoirleach on 9 December 1925 by a vote of 40–12.
 He did not seek re-election when his term in the Seanad expired in 1928.